-Victims of domestic violence are protected under Pennsylvania's Protection From Abuse act.
-This act sets up a system across the entire state dedicated to aid victims through a number of legal services.
+Victims of domestic violence are protected under Pennsylvania's Protection From Abuse Act.
+The act sets up a system across the entire state dedicated to aid victims through several legal services.
 These services are meant to be ready and easy to use for those who have little to no experience in the courtroom.

 What Is Domestic Violence?

 There's no specific crime in Pennsylvania that constitutes domestic violence.
 Instead, domestic violence is a blanket term for violence or abuse coming from a person which is directed at certain individuals (“household members”).

 Domestic violence or abuse refers to any of the following acts when done by a household member:

 - Assault, direct threats, or fear of bodily injury or harm

 Who Can Be Accused of Domestic Violence?

 As noted, domestic violence allegations can only be brought against “household members.”
 This particularly extends to couples and their children; however, a person does not necessarily need to be living in the same place as another person to be considered a "household member."

 Household members include any immediate or extended family, current or former spouses or sexual partners, or someone that the victim has a child with.
 The Protection from Abuse Act applies to acts of violence from any of the above groups.

 What Happens if Someone Is Arrested for Domestic Violence?